gmetrixr/docs/gmetri-docs/docs/03_features/04_scorm/01_gmetri-experience-as-a-scrom-package.md

 ---
-sidebar_label : 'GMetri experience as a SCORM packages'
+sidebar_label : 'GMetri experience as a SCORM package'
 sidebar_position: 1
 ---

-# GMetri experience as a SCORM packages
+# GMetri experience as a SCORM package

 All GMetri experiences can be exported as web SCORM packages and imported into any LMS.
 We support SCORM 1.2 and SCORM 2004 package versions.